Nalini Joshi

 Nalini Joshi is an Australian mathematician.
-She is a professor in the School of Mathematics and Statistics at the University of Sydney, the first woman in the School to hold this position, and is a past-president of the Australian Mathematical Society.
+Since 2002 and as of March 2026 she is Chair of Applied Mathematics and a professor in the School of Mathematics and Statistics at the University of Sydney, the first female mathematician to be appointed professor at the university.

-Joshi is a member of the School's Applied Mathematics Research Group.
 Her research concerns integrable systems.
+She is a past president of the Australian Mathematical Society, and in July 2018 was elected vice-president of the International Mathematical Union, the first Australian to hold this position.
 She was awarded the Georgina Sweet Australian Laureate Fellowship in 2012.
-Joshi is also the Vice-President of the International Mathematical Union, and is the first Australian to hold this position.

-Early life
+Early life and education

-Joshi was born and spent her childhood in Burma.
+Nalini Joshi was born Yangon, Myanmar (Burma), and spent her childhood in Burma.
 In 2007, she described her experience growing up there:

 My father was in the army and I grew up near jungles with wild animals.
 I had the freedom to explore all day long so long as I went to school and that's what I actually seek every time I look at mathematics; it's an adventure, an exploration, forging new paths into territories nobody else has looked at before.